|

 Cardinals

-Cardinals can be very difficult to attract.
+Northern cardinals can be very difficult to attract.
 They like to stay hidden in small trees and other brush.
 Having a feeder near a bush or tree, or just having lots of hidden areas in your backyard, is key to bringing these lovely red birds in.
 (Here’s what cardinals eat in winter.)

 Carolina Wrens

-These birds are slowly making their way further north in the winter, possibly due to warming winter temperatures.
+These small birds are slowly making their way further north in the winter, possibly due to warming winter temperatures.
 They are sensitive to cold, and will often dwindle in population if they’re caught in an extra cold winter up north.

 Chickadees